 1. SBA has authorized SBA Express and Export Express lenders to make the credit decision without prior SBA review.
-The credit analysis must demonstrate that there is a reasonable assurance of repayment The lender is required to use appropriate, prudent and generally accepted industry credit analysis processes and procedures (which may include credit scoring), and these procedures must be consistent with those used for its similarly sized non-SBA guaranteed commercial loans.
+The credit analysis must demonstrate that there is a reasonable assurance of repayment.
+The lender is required to use appropriate, prudent and generally accepted industry credit analysis processes and procedures (which may include credit scoring), and these procedures must be consistent with those used for its similarly sized non-SBA guaranteed commercial loans.
 Lenders that do not use credit scoring for their similarly sized non-SBA guaranteed commercial loans may not use credit scoring for SBA Express or Export Express.
-SBA Express and Export Express Lenders may use a business credit scoring model (not just consumer credit scores) to assess character, reputation, and credit history of the applicant and/or repayment ability if they do so for their similarly-sized non-SBA guaranteed commercial loans.
-If used, the business credit scoring results must be documented in each loan file and available for SBA review.
-Lenders must not make an SBA Express or Export Express loan which would be inconsistent with SBA's "credit not available elsewhere" standard (see Subpart B, Chapter 2 of this SOP), i.e., lenders must not make an SBA guaranteed loan that would be available on reasonable terms from either the lender itself or another source without an SBA guaranty
+If lenders use credit scoring for their similarly-sized non-SBA guaranteed commercial loans, they must comply with Paragraph I.A.1.b)ii above..
+Lenders must not make an SBA Express or Export Express loan which would be inconsistent with SBA's "credit not available elsewhere" standard (see Subpart B, Chapter 2 of this SOP), i.e., lenders must not make an SBA guaranteed loan that would be available on reasonable terms from either the lender itself or another source without an SBA guaranty.

 2. The credit decision on SBA Express and Export Express loans, including how much to factor in a past bankruptcy or whether to require an equity injection, is left to the business judgment of the lender.
 Also, if the lender requires an equity injection and, as part of its standard processes for non-SBA guaranteed loans verifies the equity injection, it must do so for SBA Express and Export Express loans.
-While the credit decision is left to the business judgment of the lender, early loan defaults will be reviewed by SBA pursuant to SOP 50 57.
+(Lenders must adhere to the requirement that owners of 20% or more must inject any liquid assets into the business above certain thresholds.
+See Subpart B, Chapter 2 of this SOP, regarding the Utilization of Personal Resources.)
+While the credit decision is left to the business judgment of the lender, early loan defaults will be reviewed by SBA pursuant to SOP 5057.